 No doubt, those are definitely aspects associated with it.
 Particularly for those who have been consistently mistreated, those facing oppression, those who have been marginalised and more.
 However, I think there are also other aspects to it.

 When one is in a position of leadership, whether formally or informally, those we have the privilege of serving and journeying with can sometimes see us as forever strong.
-This not necessarily because you intentionally give that impression, but by virtue of or perception of the role.

-It can be assumed that you have not had the same struggles, do not fight the same fears, would never have got ‘that‘ wrong/done ‘that‘ thing etc. Again, not necessarily because you give that impression.
+It can be assumed that you have not had the same struggles, do not fight the same fears, would never have got ‘that‘ wrong/done ‘that‘ thing etc. Again, not necessarily because you gave that impression.
 Although granted, there is definitely the risk of believing ones own hype/letting the role go to ones’ head.

 It can be very affirming for a team member or someone you are mentoring to hear about your struggle with the need for validation; your fear of failure that can cause you to say “no” to things; that time when you should probably have stuck with a “yes” instead of reversing your decision; those tough times when tempted by options you would not normally have considered and so on.